 Check ticket prices and bus timetables . . .

 Another option is to take the train part of the way from Bangkok to Phuket.
-Phuket doesn’t have a railway station so the journey comprises taking a train from Bangkok to Surat Thani, then a bus from Surat Thani to Phuket.
+Phuket doesn’t have a railway station so the journey comprises taking a train from Bangkok to Surat Thani, then a bus to Phuket.

-Trains to Surat Thani depart from Hualamphong Station in central Bangkok.
-This is easily accessible by taxi or MRT (subway).
-The train journey will take around 11 – 12 hours.
+Trains to Surat Thani depart from Hua Lamphong Station in central Bangkok.
+The travel time will take around 11 – 12 hours.

 From Surat Thani Train Station, take a bus to Phuket.
 There is a daily service at 8am.
 This takes around 6 hours to Phuket bus station.

 The main downside is obvious.
-It takes a long time.
-You will leave Bangkok in the evening and eventually get to Phuket mid afternoon the next day.
-It is best to take the overnight train to save money on a night’s accommodation and also to connect to the bus service from Surat Thani to Phuket.
-As the journey is overnight, you won’t see any sights or views on the way.
+It takes a very long time by train and bus.
+You will leave Bangkok in the evening and eventually get to Phuket mid-afternoon the next day.
+It is best to take the overnight train to save money on a night’s accommodation and also to connect to the bus service to Phuket.

-So only recommended if you want to save a night’s accommodation and don’t fancy doing the entire trip by bus.
+Taking the train and bus is only recommended if you want to save a night’s accommodation and don’t want to do the entire trip by bus.

 Train Timetable from Bangkok to Surat Thani

-The ticket prices for the overnight sleeper train from Bangkok to Surat Thani are 578 Baht for a Second Class air-conditioned seat.
+The ticket prices for the overnight sleeper train are currently (late 2020) 578 Baht for a Second Class air-conditioned seat.
 1,008 Baht for a Second Class Sleeper berth and 1,579 Baht for a First Class sleeper berth.

-There are several trains a day but if you want to connect to the 08:00 daily bus direct from Surat Thani Railway Station to Phuket then you should take one of these trains:
+There are several trains a day but if you want to connect to the 08:00 daily bus to Phuket then you should take one of these trains:

 Then take the 08:00 bus, operated by Phantip travel, from Surat Thani train station to Phuket.
 Ticket price is 550 Baht per person.
 You should arrive in Phuket around 14:00 – 14:30.
 Tickets for this bus and also private transfers by taxi or minibus, can be booked here .

-So I’d recommend driving from Bangkok to Phuket, but only if you wanted to have a driving holiday and spend a couple of weeks exploring the south of Thailand by car.
+So I’d recommend driving from Bangkok to Phuket, but only if you wanted to have a self-drive holiday and spend a couple of weeks exploring the south of Thailand by car.

 The Best Way is . . .

-If you are on a tight budget and time isn’t a factor, the taking the bus will be the best way to get from Bangkok to Phuket for you.
+If you are on a tight budget and time isn’t a factor, then the Bangkok to Phuket bus is the best option for you.
 Plus, if you take an overnight bus you’ll also save the cost of a night’s accommodation.

 Driving from Bangkok to Phuket is a great way to experience the country.
-But only if you are planning a touring holiday which includes a stop in Phuket, as well as taking in other destinations in the south.
-Not recommended simply as a means of getting from A to B.
+But not recommended simply as a means of getting from A to B.

-This leaves flying as the best way to get from Bangkok to Phuket.
+This leaves flying as the preferred way to travel from Bangkok to Phuket.

 It’s obviously the quickest way to travel to Phuket from Bangkok.
 It’s not the cheapest but ticket prices are around the same or just a little more than a first class bus.
-Plus there’s an excellent choice of flights and airlines.
-This means prices are competitive and outside peak travel times there are bargains to be had year round.
+Plus there’s an excellent choice of flights on low cost and regular airlines.
+This means plane fares are competitive and outside peak travel times there are bargains to be had year round.